joemrnice/cpp-code-editor/README.md

 ---

-A modern, full-stack web application for writing, compiling, and running Java code directly in your browser.
+A modern, full-stack web application for writing, compiling, and running C++ code directly in your browser.
 Built with React, Express, and Node.js.

 ## 🚀 Features

-- Syntax-highlighted Java code editor (powered by Monaco/React)
+- Syntax-highlighted C++ code editor (powered by Monaco/React)
 - Real-time code compilation and output
 - Error and runtime feedback
 - Responsive, dynamic UI